€ 26,00 (Euro) to

 really sure if I'd like to change it, because more juice would mean a more

-Roland-esque sound.
-If I forget about the Hydra and then once
+which does not sit well in the mix.
+Also, if I forget about the Hydra and then once

 again listen to the sounds after a couple of days, I am surprised as if I was

 hearing them for the first time, I like them and I am no longer

 offended by the cardboard tone.
 Maybe I've managed to dial it away?
 Once you pass a certain threshold, there's just something hard to nail down or

 define about the nature of this creature.
 It's a chameleon.
 It sounds original, like no other synth, so